Chart Color Schemes

 Infrastructure

-Sunshine Bay has moderate levels of nearby infrastructure activity, ranking in the 49thth percentile nationally
+Sunshine Bay has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-No factors impact an area's performance more than local infrastructure changes, major projects, and planning initiatives.
-AreaSearch has identified 0 projects that could affect this area.
-Notable projects include the Greater Batemans Bay Structure Plan, Princes Highway Safety And Capacity: Nowra NSW To Victorian Border, Sydney-Canberra Rail Connectivity And Capacity, and Low and Mid-Rise Housing Policy.
-The following list details those most relevant.
+No changes can significantly impact an area's performance like modifications to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified zero projects that could potentially affect this area.
+Notable projects include the Greater Batemans Bay Structure Plan, Princes Highway Safety And Capacity: Nowra, NSW To Victorian Border, Sydney-Canberra Rail Connectivity And Capacity, and Low and Mid-Rise Housing Policy.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.